The Early Years

 Wanting more stimulation, I began teaching social studies at the Portland Waldorf High School on September 11, 2001.
 In the aftermath of what happened that day, I developed a social studies curriculum to deepen historical memory and broaden cross-cultural understanding.
 Often inspired and always moved by my students’ journey through adolescence, I engaged them through role plays, lively discussions, and song.
 I retired from full-time service at PWHS in 2007.
 I miss working with teens (seriously), but I love having more time for my many projects — which brings me to….

-The Yurt Years
+The Farm Years